 If you think about it from a practical viewpoint, there is not much to do when your diamond is already damaged – or, what is even worse, already lost.

+This should not result in any visible movements.
 Neither should the ring produce any weird sounds when you gently hit the setting with your fingers.
 If you do hear rattling sounds, these are telltale signs of problems that need to be remedied immediately.

-Repairing broken or bent prongs is a routine job that any jeweler can perform.
-If you bring your ring back to the jeweler whom you bought from, prong tightening and repairs are usually a service provided for free.
+Repairing broken or bent prongs is a basic routine job that any jeweler can perform.
+If you bring your ring back to the jeweler you bought from, prong tightening or related repair services are usually provided for free.